 Early treatment isn’t always necessary.
 The easiest way to find out what your child needs is to schedule a complimentary consultation with Dr. Fodero.
 Initial screening can give you peace of mind that you haven’t missed a critical window of opportunity for your child.

-Most people think of teenagers when the discussion of orthodontic treatment comes up because most orthodontic treatment is done in the middle school and early high school years.
+Most people think of teenagers when the discussion of orthodontic treatment comes up because most orthodontic treatment is done in middle school and early high school years.
 Teenagers are busier than ever now and may have mixed feelings about undergoing orthodontic treatment or may have concerns about how it will impact their lives.
 We understand and want to take this into consideration when developing a customized treatment plan that works best for you.

 Fortunately, we use the most advanced technology possible to give you an incredible smile in the shortest amount of time with the least amount of discomfort possible.
-We offer traditional silver or clear braces as well as Invisalign (a series of clear retainers) to straighten teeth.
+We offer a variety of orthodontic services including traditional silver or clear braces as well as Invisalign (a series of clear retainers) to straighten teeth.
 The amount of time it takes to straighten your teeth depends on your bite and the extent of your crowding.
 Most treatment takes between 18 to 22 months.
 Dr. Fodero will be able to give you a better idea of what is involved during your initial consultation and can answer any questions or concerns you have then.

 A common concern is what foods you cannot eat when in treatment.
 There are some limitations to your diet while you are in treatment with braces, but it’s not much — essentially it’s the hard, sticky foods that could potentially break off braces or loosen wires, such as taffy.
 And if you are a candidate for Invisalign, there are even fewer restrictions.
 We will go over the complete list of what you cannot eat while in treatment at your initial consultation.